 Kintsugi, or Kintsukuroi, literally translated means “gold joining.”
-It is the Japanese art of breaking & repairing things that are highly valued/special to the artist.
+It is the Japanese art of breaking & repairing things that are highly valued and/or special to the artist.
 Then, each piece is lovingly restored—put back together with gold, silver or platinum.

-Kintsugi acknowledges breakage/repair as a part of becoming the best version of oneself.
+Kintsugi acknowledges breakage and repair as a part of becoming the best version of oneself.
 Philosophically, this empoweringly artistic style treats scars as an essential aspect of all life.

-In this way, we see that our own cracks—the things that may break us physically—become a symbol of our inner strength.
+In this way we see that our own cracks, the things that may break us physically, can become a symbol of our inner strength.

-Much like Kintsugi, each of us with chronic illness & pain have been broken.
-Our serious life-altering struggles should not make us feel as though we’ve been rendered useless & can be discarded.
+Much like Kintsugi, each of us with chronic illness have been broken.
+Our serious life-altering struggles should not make us feel as though we’ve been rendered useless and can be discarded.
 Never!